Little Me Community

 How are we different from traditional Early Intervention services?

-This therapy community provides immediate services while the child awaits evaluation and intervention provided by First Steps.
-Little Me Community is not a replacement for First Steps, rather an enhancement to timely intervention, while also providing therapy through a different lens.
-Additionally, First Steps appropriately utilizes a developmental model, following milestones.
+This therapy community provides immediate services while the child awaits evaluation and intervention provided by In-Home Early Intervention (such as First Steps).
+Little Me Community is not a replacement for First Steps, rather an enhancement by providing therapy through a different lens.
+First Steps appropriately utilizes a developmental model, following milestones.
 In order to qualify for First Steps, children generally demonstrate a delay in development.
-Little Me Therapy utilizes a proactive approach, seeking to address concerns before they become actual delays.
-This is an important distinction, particularly for infants impacted by prenatal substance exposure who may not follow the neurotypical pathway and their challenges may be disguised while still present.
-Little Me Therapists follow a neurodevelopmental model - finding the root cause of problems, while understanding the connection of an infant's various systems and the role substances may have played in prenatal development.
+Little Me Therapy utilizes a proactive approach, seeking to address concerns before they become persistent delays.
+This is an important distinction, particularly for infants impacted by prenatal substance exposure who may not follow the neurotypical path of development and their challenges may be disguised, while still present.
+Little Me Community helpers follow a neurodevelopmental model - finding the root cause of concerns, while understanding the connection of an infant's development and the impact of substances.